yasirshah-analyst/Customers-Data-Analytics/Readme.md

 Screenshot:
 ![Email Cleaning](Cleaning/Screenshots/Email/fixing_extra_spaces,@@,..,uppercase_in_email.jpg)

-##### Correcting Domain Formatting Issues: Some email addresses had incorrect or incomplete domain formats.
+##### Correcting Domain Formatting Issues
+Some email addresses had incorrect or incomplete domain formats.
 These were corrected using FIND() and REPLACE() functions:

 Replaced "emailcom" with "email.com".